stramel/nextjs-trpc-issue/README.md

 # Next.js + tRPC Hydration Issue

 This example repo shows an issue related to the `trpc` library when using it with `next.js`.
 It happens when calling `revalidatePath` on a page using `useSuspenseQuery`.
-The issue is reproducible when calling `void {query}.prefetch()` on a revalidated page is being dehydrated, but not hydrated client-side.
+The issue is reproducible when calling `void {query}.prefetch()` on a revalidated page and data is dehydrated, but not hydrated client-side.

 ## Setup